StandardWobin/standardWobin.github.io/index.md

 # Welcome to Robin's simply landing page

-this website was created by Robin's as part of the HFU course interaction design with Prof. Rausch.
+this website was created as part of the HFU course interaction design with Prof. Rausch.

 ## TASKS